Md33g/MD-Memory-Cleaner/README.md

 <br/>

 > **Free your RAM.
 Instantly.**
-> A powerful, portable Windows memory cleaner built in pure C — with deep NT kernel cleaning, a live usage graph, auto-clean, and a sleek dark UI.
+> A powerful, portable Windows memory cleaner — with deep NT kernel cleaning, a live usage graph, auto-clean, and a sleek dark UI.
 No bloat.
 No install.
 Just results.

 <br/>